iamafasha/project-code/README.md

 - [ ] Use Laravel resource controllers with default methods – index, create, store etc.
 - [ ] Use Laravel’s validation function, using Request classes
 - [ ] Use Laravel’s pagination showing Companies/Employees list, 10 entries per page
-- [ ] Use Laravel make:auth as default Bootstrap-based design theme
+- [x] Use Laravel make:auth as default Bootstrap-based design theme
 - [ ] Build REST APIs that offer the above Authentication and CRUD functionality

 Please Note:
 - [x] Create a Repo on GitHub for your project
 - [ ] Task timeline is 3 days from the day you received it

-- [ ] end the link of your project github repo to: jobs@projectcode.ug
+- [ ] Send the link of your project github repo to: jobs@projectcode.ug